edson-junior/the-rick-and-morty-app/README.md

 Here's what I used to build the app:

 - Next.js (React) with Server Side Rendering
-- Apollo Client
-- Styled Components
 - Eslint
 - Prettier
-- Jest & Enzyme (I would've used React Testing Library but there was no time to learn yet another tool)
+- Jest
+- Husky
-- Husky & Lint-staged for the pre-commit hook
+- Lint-staged